Covid 19 coronavirus: Patient cried out for family before dying alone

 Craig Farley-Jones, 43, said the heartbreaking scenes he witnessed on the Covid-19 ward at Tameside General Hospital, in Manchester, would stay with him forever.

-Farley-Jones spoke about the horrors virus patients were going through in an attempt to encourage people to take the lockdown seriously, "stay at home and hold on to your loved ones".
-He spent six days battling the virus before being discharged from hospital on Sunday.
+Farley-Jones, in an attempt to encourage people to take the lockdown seriously, spoke about the horrors virus patients were going through.
+"Stay at home and hold on to your loved ones."

+He battled the virus for six days before being discharged from hospital on Sunday.

 The software and marketing company director, from Hyde, Greater Manchester, said: "Everyone in the ward looked like death, but the man in the bed opposite me, who was about 65 or 70, was relaxed and talkative to start with despite being on maximum oxygen.